 …then, it’s about clarifying your business purpose.

 If your business name is the same as your name, you need a tagline.

-If it’s pretty clear what you do like say if your business name is “We Fix Broken Websites” then maybe you don’t need one.
+If it’s pretty clear what you do like say if your business name is “We Fix Broken Websites” Got a good idea of what I might do?